-Although you will not be able to identify which specific hashtag generated exactly how many impressions, you will be able to monitor your overall hashtag performance.
+Although you cannot identify which specific hashtag generated how many impressions, you will be able to monitor your overall hashtag performance.

 It is possible that you will not rank for hashtags or that you will receive very little visibility from them.
 Sometimes it’s because your content is not all that amazing (sorry, but that may be the bitter truth).
 And if it isn’t doing well among your followers, Instagram is unlikely to display it to non-followers.

 It’s also possible that your content is competing in a highly saturated market where it is not the right time to appear in those exact hashtag searches.

 Now, you must remember that not every post is going to fare well in terms of hashtag performance.
 Examine numerous posts to evaluate how your hashtags are relatively working.